FireStorm8142/Http-Server/README.md

 ## 🔄 Request Flow

 1. Client connects
-2. New Thread created
+2. Virtual Thread assigned
 3. Request parsed
-4. Request object created
+4. Request object created & validated
+5. Route resolved & validated
-5. Response generated
+6. Response generated (optional gzip compression)
-6. File served or error response returned
+7. Response sent and File served
-7. Thread closed
+8. Thread reused (keep-alive) or closed

 ## ⚠️ Current Limitations

-* Blocking I/O
-* Model is inefficient for large no. of users
+* HTTP/2 Not Supported
+* No Chunked Tranfer Encoding
-* No keep-alive
+* No Cookie/Session Management
 * No HTTPS
-* No Binary file serving

 ## 📌 Notes

 * This project is designed for learning purposes and is not production-ready.
 It's just a simple implementation of how servers like Apache or Nginx work at its core.
 I am still working on adding new features and functionality regularly.

-* This project was built in IntelliJ IDEA using Maven as a project manager, there might be some issues if you try to run it in VSCode or other code editor's, ensure that you have the necessary extensions (**[Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-maven)**) installed, VSCode should then detect the pom.xml file and automatically set up the environment.
+* This project was built in IntelliJ IDEA using Maven project manager, there might be some issues if you try to run it in VSCode or other code editor's, ensure that you have the necessary extensions (**[Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-maven)**) installed, VSCode should then detect the pom.xml file and automatically set up the environment.